ch-stark/blog1506/acm/README2.md

 	metadata:
 	  name: pg-2-postgresql-ha-postgresql-headless
 	  namespace: database
-	---
-	apiVersion: multicluster.x-k8s.io/v1alpha1
-	kind: ServiceExport
-	metadata:
-	  name: pg-3-postgresql-ha-postgresql-headless
-	  namespace: database

-Now that the global service names have been defined we need to configure each PostgreSQL server and PgPool instance to communicate with each other using these names.
-The first step to doing this is to define a common set of configuration properties on the hub so that these can be distributed to each of the managed clusters as a second step.
-Again the following YAML is intended to be processed by the Policy Generator.
+Next we need to set the environment variables of each PostgreSQL server to use these global service names.
+This requires that we first define a common list of values that can be shared between clusters as they will need to know each other's identities and settings.
+This information must be staged on the hub (preferrably using a policy that executes on the hub) so that downstream polices that configure PostgreSQL on a managed cluster can reference this information using the hub template construct as shown below.

 	apiVersion: v1
 	kind: ConfigMap